-- During the day, an exchange member will buy and sell many different listed stocks.
+- Clearing is the process of confirming and matching security trade details; settlement is when cash and securities are exchanged - During the day, an exchange member will buy and sell many different listed stocks.
 A designated clearing systems handles the daily settlement process between members, which means exchanging securities for cash - Securities in Canada are cleared through CDS Clearing and Depository Securities.
 Marketplaces like the TSX and TSX Venture and ATSs report trades to CDSX clearing and settlement.
 Participants with access to the clearing system include banks, investment dealers and trust companies - The clearing system reduces the number of securities and amount of cash that has to change hands among the various members each day.
 The central clearing system uses a process called netting to establish and confirm a credit or debit position